 - 1. Don't be afraid to ask for help!
-The staff is ALWAYS available for help, regardless of the situation. - 2.
-Coordinate with your Senior Patrol Leader before and during camp.
-Developing leadership skills in a Scout can require lots of planning and patience.
-Make sure that your Senior Patrol Leader understands how he is expected to lead the troop prior to arrival at camp.
-He will be given a significant amount of paperwork that is essential to the troop's participation in several activities during camp and may require a little extra motivation or guidance to ensure his success as a leader. - 3.
+The staff is ALWAYS available for help, regardless of the situation.
+Supervise your pack at all times.
+Adult leaders are responsible for their Pack's welfare and should make every effort to assure their physical and emotional health.
+Adult leaders are also responsible for the behavior of their Scouts.
+Please help the staff to focus on the program by watching your Scouts and being available to deal with discipline issues should they develop. - 2.
 Be Prepared.
-Be sure that all attending camp know to bring the necessary personal gear, especially rain gear and change of footwear.
-It is advised that you bring games or other activities in case the weather isn't cooperative. - 4.
-Understand the program and guide the troop's youth leadership through the activities.
+Be sure that all attending camp has the necessary personal gear, especially rain gear and change of footwear.
+It is advised that you bring games or other activities in case the weather does not cooperate with camp programming. - 3.
+Understand the program and guide the pack through the activities.
 Be on time and accomplish tasks in an enjoyable manner.
-In guiding your Scouts remember that Scouts BSA Resident Camps are not a military institution.
-Guide does not command. - 5.
+In guiding your Scouts remember that Cub and Webelos Resident Camps are not a military institution.
+Lead, do not command. - 4.
 Allow your Scouts to fail.
 One of the greatest teachers is failure.
 Even if you can complete a task more quickly or satisfactorily, it is important to give your Scouts the opportunity to attempt things for themselves even if it means they need to try more than once.
-Remember, you're here to guide them along the journey of development toward becoming successful young adults. - 6.
+Remember, you're here to guide them along the journey of development toward becoming successful young adults. - 5.
 Be sensitive to problems.
 Many of the Scouts will be away from home for the first time and might develop homesickness.
 Some Scouts may at first experience discomfort with the newness of their natural surroundings.
 Be patient and fair, listen and resolve the problems together.
-Again, the staff is ALWAYS available for help. - 7.
-Allow the staff to do their job while working with your Scouts.
+Again, the staff is ALWAYS available for help. - 6.
+Allow the staff to do their job while working with your dens.
 Adult leaders are encouraged to participate, but do not dictate camp programming.
-Program areas, particularly aquatics and shooting sports, have been trained on specific methods and processes that are not to be altered.
-If there is a problem with a staff member, it should be brought to the attention of the Camp Director and appropriate action will be taken. - 8.
+Program areas, particularly aquatics and shooting sports, are not areas under your control.
+If there is a problem with a staff member, it should be brought to the attention of the Camp Director and appropriate action will be taken. - 7.
 Remember you set the example!
-Be a positive role model.
+Be positive role model.
 We strongly discourage smoking as well as swearing, displays of anger, and unsportsmanlike conduct.
 Camp rules and policies have been carefully designed over time, complying with the national BSA regulations.
 Rules have not been implemented arbitrarily and we will gladly explain their purpose.
-Your cooperation and aid in maintaining our rules/policies is expected and required. - 9.
+Your cooperation and aid in maintaining our rules/policies is expected and required. - 8.
 Be aware of medical needs.
 The staff will also be aware.
-This information should NOT be shared with everyone. - 10.
+This information should NOT be shared with everyone. - 9.
 Enjoy camp!
 While the work you do makes a huge difference, don't forget to get some deserved R&R!